 Employer Complaint Process

-The union acknowledges the right of any member to approach management or to file a complaint with management in order to address these issues, regardless of whether they have attempted to resolve the matter through channels within the union.
+Where there is an allegation of illegal conduct, the union acknowledges the right of any member to approach management or to file a complaint with management in order to address these issues, regardless of whether they have attempted to resolve the matter through channels within the union.
 The choice to involve management does not alter the rights of either an aggrieved person or a person who has been accused to have union presence and/or representation in the future in disciplinary hearings, grievances, or arbitrations.

-In the event that a union member files a complaint with management about a fellow union member, different delegates from the shop will be assigned to represent and advocate for the respective members.
+In the event that a union member files a complaint with management about a fellow union member, alleging illegal conduct, different delegates from the shop will be assigned to represent and advocate for the respective members.
 The delegates assigned to opposing parties will not communicate with each other about the matter in order to preserve the confidences of the member they are assisting.
 Should any witnesses need the assistance of a union representative, a delegate or delegates will be assigned to assist witnesses as well.